rodneyshupe/Cookbook/Recipes/Salads/SweetAndTangyColeslaw.rst

 Red Bell Pepper and Jalapeno
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Replace celery seed with 2 tablespoons lime juice in step 1.
+Replace celery seed with 2 tablespoons lime juice in Step 1.
 In Step 3 replace Carrot and Parsley with 1/2 red bell pepper, thinly sliced 1-2 seeded and minced jalapeno chiles, 1 scallion, thinly sliced.